-That said Dozierís in-season development was impressive.
-After a diagnostic from hitting coach Tom Brunansky, the infielder was able to make a timing adjustment that paid dividends in the seasonís second-half.
-The adjustment allowed for Dozier to combine the changes he made with his hips in spring training with the proper time to drive the ball on the inner-half of the plate.
-The results were 18 home runs -- the highest output by a Twinsí second baseman in team history.
+That said, Dozierís in-season development was impressive.
+After a working with hitting coach Tom Brunansky, the infielder was able to make a timing adjustment that paid dividends in the seasonís second-half.
+The adjustment allowed Dozier to combine the changes he made with his hips in spring training with proper timing to drive the ball on the inner-half of the plate.
+The results were 18 home runs -- the highest total by a Twinsí second baseman in team history.

-Will this equate to a potential big home run numbers in 2014 too?
+Will this equate to potential big home run numbers in 2014, too?
 Eh, not so fast.

 Brian Dozier's 2013 home runs, by location

 This represents a very high percentage of his home runs and something that hitters do not typically match, year-in and year-out.
 In 2013, only Arizonaís Paul Goldschmidt (17) hit more home runs on pitches in the upper-third of the strike zone than Dozier.

 For the past several years this leader board has had plenty of turnover.
 In 2012 another Diamondback, Aaron Hill, led baseball with 13 home runs on pitches in the upper-third.
 The year before that it was Josh Willingham (16) in Oakland and, before that, Albert Pujols (20).